Record Retention Guidelines

 In addition, the statute of limitations in some states exceeds the federal statute, or the states have laws or regulations that require taxpayers to maintain records beyond the state’s statute of limitations, often to verify carryovers, etc.

 Tailor your years of retention to the longer of the federal or state requirements.
-In deciding your own record retention schedule, consider keeping indefinitely those records that cannot be recreated by any other office, institution or governmental unit.
+In deciding your own record retention schedule, consider indefinitely keeping those records that cannot be recreated by any other office, institution or governmental unit.
 Also, keep in mind your own financial concerns that may affect the length of time you keep your records.
 Most importantly, consult with your attorney for approval of any record retention policy.

 |Statute of Limitations for Income Tax Assessments & Minimum Record Retention Periods for States Where BKD Has Offices1|